-Good winter wear isn’t exactly new.
 Depending on where we live, many of us have had to endure cold winter weather for generations.
-What has changed are the types and styles of clothing and materials available to us today – particularly on the equestrian scene.
+Your winter wardrobe may be in need of an update.

 Wicking — Your base layer should be a thin breathable material with moisture wicking properties, such as silk, or a synthetic like polyester or nylon.
 Check out Irideon Supplex Thermals or Under Armour ColdGear.
 Do not use cotton – it will hold moisture next to your skin.
 You can use wool, but it can often be heavier and more restrictive than you want in a base layer.